Thinking of visiting the catacombs of Rome? Wondering if it's worth it?

 So read on for some fascinating Roman catacombs facts!

-There are probably 50-60 catacombs in Rome, but only a handful have been excavated and only 6 are open regularly.
+There are probably 50-60 catacombs underground Rome, but only a handful have been excavated and only 6 are open regularly.

-The catacombs were used as burial sites for centuries, starting in the 2nd century CE.
+The catacombs began being used as burial sites for centuries, starting in the 2nd century CE.
 They were used by people of varying faiths - Christian, Jewish, and pagan, but fell out of use around the 5th century.